The Search for Constrained Random Generators: Limitations

 \section{Limitations}

 Our approach has some limitations.
 First, as with any synthesis algorithm, \impname is necessarily partial; there are many Lean predicates for which \impname{} does not successfully find a generator.
 (We discussed some of these in \autoref{sec:evaluation:benchmarks}.)
-Additionally, since uses of $\gen{assume}$ need to be explicitly included for synthesis (e.g., in the definitions of {\sc S-Choose} and {\sc S-Elem}), generators that require backtracking (e.g., the AVL example) may require users to manually write the base generators.
-Luckily, \impname{} is extensible---users can add new proof automation, library generators, and synthesis rules---so its partiality can be mitigated over time.
-In \autoref{sec:future}, we discuss concrete plans to extend the set of predicates that \impname{} can handle.
+A core reason for this is our handling of recursive predicates; by handling only predicates that can be expressed in terms of \code{accuOpt}, we limit ourselves to only first- and second-order primitive recursive programs.
+Synthesis may also fail due to missing base generators: for example, uses of $\gen{assume}$ need to be explicitly included for synthesis (e.g., in the definitions of {\sc S-Choose} and {\sc S-Elem}), so generators that require backtracking (e.g., the AVL example) may require manual extension of the library.
+Luckily, \impname{} is indeed extensible---users can add new proof automation, library generators, and synthesis rules---so its partiality can be mitigated over time.
+In \autoref{sec:future}, we discuss plans to extend the set of predicates that \impname{} can handle.

+Second, as we mention in \autoref{sec:intro}, this paper works with generators as nondeterministic programs, rather than as true probability distributions.
+We discuss how we hope to \emph{tune} our synthesized generators, optimizing their distributions as well, in \autoref{sec:future}.

-\impname{} does not incorporate {\em sizes}, a classic PBT generator feature.
+Finally, \impname{} does not incorporate {\em sizes}, a classic PBT generator feature.
 QuickCheck generators~\cite{claessenQuickCheckLightweightTool2000} have built-in ways to vary the size of generated values over the course of generation, which we do not include in our $\Gen$ type.
 Our approach is compatible with sized generation---prior work~\cite{paraskevopoulouFoundationalPropertyBasedTesting2015} gives a semantics for internal sizing that plays well with our definitions---but we do not yet know how the synthesizer should use sizes.
 Currently, then, there are two ways to control the sizes of generated values in \impname: \begin{enumerate*} \item Users can augment their specifications with explicit size constraints.
 E.g., \code{isLengthKAllTwos} has an argument \code{k} to control the length of the generated list; the tupling transformation means this can be done by simply conjoining an extra predicate. \item Users can manually modify their generators after synthesis to add size control. \end{enumerate*}